-Ahead of her landmark Wimbledon semi-final, we find out more about Ons Jabeur’s husband Karim Kamoun – a former fencer turned fitness coach.
+Ahead of her US Open ifinal, we find out more about Ons Jabeur’s husband Karim Kamoun – a former fencer turned fitness coach.

 Tunisian Ons Jabeur continues to make history.
-She is into the Wimbledon semi-finals, becoming the first Arab and North African woman to reach this stage of a Grand Slam tournament.
+She made the Wimbledon find this year, becoming the first Arab and North African woman to reach this stage of a Grand Slam tournament.

 Ons has been a trailblazer for some time.
 She won her first WTA 1000 title, the Madrid Open, this year to become the first African and Arab player to win a title at that level.